Mechanical Engineering (with Foundation Year)

 This BEng(Hons) will meet, in part, the academic requirements for registration as a Chartered Engineer (CEng).
 It will also automatically meet the academic requirements for registration as an Incorporated Engineer (IEng).

-You will be able to test your theories and develop engineering skills in our well-equipped laboratories.
-You will:
+Test your theories and develop engineering skills in our well-equipped laboratories.

-- investigate heat transfer and engine performance, using specialist equipment
+Experiment with industry-ready electro-mechanical machines and investigate heat transfer and engine performance using specialist equipment.

 Careers / Further study